craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 	- Weapon Damage Dice (1d6)

 #### Short Blade
 Short Blades are your shanks, shivs, daggers, and shortswords.
-Humanity's favorite tool since forever.
+History's favorite tool.

 A Short Blade Weapon Base has the following Tags;
 	- Size (Small)